Philosophy of Travel

 A few rules for better travel

-Below are a few obvious rules you should follow to make the most of your travels and stay safe and secure.
+Below are a few simple yet essential rules to follow to make the most of your travels while staying safe and respectful.

 • Language

-All you need to do is write down a few common words on a small sheet of paper and pop it in your pocket.
+Jot down a few common phrases on a small piece of paper and keep it in your pocket—it may come in handy.

 • Respect local customs